Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

 If you already have the wallet.dat created before, then just put it in the directory listed in the `wallet` section, and specify a password for it with the `password` parameter.
 Additional actions are not required.

+## Updating Wallet's Settings

+If you want to run the node with another wallet, use one of the following instuctions:

+* Replace `wallet.dat` file with the file which contains SEED phrase of another wallet.

+OR

+* Delete/move to another location your `wallet.dat` file to empty `/wallet` directory.
+Then update SEED in config file.

+After restarting the node will use another wallet settings.

 ## Changing node's account <a id="re-create"></a>

 If you need to change node's account, first of all, delete the existing wallet.dat.
 After that, you can: